chrissgon/rickandmorty/README.md

 # Rick And Morty

-Explore the multiverse of Rick and Morty with our comprehensive website, featuring episode guides, character bios, fan theories, and more!
+Explore dimensions, characters and episodes about Rick and Morty multiverse 🌌🚀

 ## 🌍 Translations